 If you receive any other form of financial assistance in addition to those shown on your Financial Aid Offer (e.g., Kamehameha/Hawaiʻi Community Foundation/UH Foundation scholarships, University department tuition waivers, Stipends, Fellowships, Resident Advisor Stipends, etc.), you must notify Financial Aid Services (FAS) immediately via email or the Financial Aid Change Request Form.
-As required by federal regulations, an adjustment to your financial aid may be necessary to reflect the increase of your resources.
+As required by federal regulations, an adjustment to your financial aid may be necessary to reflect the increase of your additional assistance.
 Failure to notify FAS may delay your financial aid disbursement and/or may require you to repay the university.

 Scholarship checks can be mailed directly to Financial Aid Services:

 Financial Aid Services

 2600 Campus Road, QLCSS 112